apollographql/apollo-server/docs/source/getting-started.md

 ## More information

-### GitHub Repository

-The code from the above examples can be accessed in our [getting started example repository](https://github.com/apollographql/graphql-server-example) on GitHub

 ### Online Playground

 It's also possible to play with this example on Glitch, by remixing the repository.